jefftbyrd/earthsong/README.md

 ## Features

 - Explore distant places through sound.
-- Sound content is provided by Freesound.org, a worldwide database of user-contributed audio content released under Creative Commons licenses that allow their reuse.
 - Spatial sound player provides an intuitive way of visualizing sounds and positioning them in the stereo field.
 - Special sound playback features: reverse direction, change playback speed.
 - Create your own Earthsong account.